edgonzalesjr/Detection-Lab/README.md

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Lab Information